Auxx/grilledui/README.md

 # GrilledUI

 Library to implement common UIs easily.
-Right now only TabActivity, SectionActivity and HybridActivity are ready, more to come.
+Available UI types are: TabActivity, SectionActivity and HybridActivity.
+GrilledUI is licensed under 2 clause BSD license.
+In simple words - use the way you want!
+But remember to notify your users that you use this library.

 ## TabActivity